isdk/ai-tool.js/docs/pubsub.md

 export interface IPubSubClientTransport {
   /**
    * Establishes a connection to a server endpoint.
-   * @param url The base URL of the server's PubSub endpoint.
+   * @param url The path of the endpoint, relative to the `apiRoot` configured on the transport.
+For advanced use or compatibility, this can also be a full, absolute URL.
-   * @param params Optional parameters for the connection.
-This is where
+   * @param params Optional parameters for the connection, such as initial event subscriptions.
-   *   data like initial event subscriptions should be passed.
-The transport
-   *   is responsible for encoding these params into the request (e.g., as a query string).
    * @returns A `PubSubClientStream` instance representing the connection.
    */
   connect: (url: string, params?: Record<string, any>) => PubSubClientStream;